holochain/holochain-cmd/README.md

 A Holochain app can be fully contained in a file known as a `.hcpkg` file.
 It is a JSON file, with a particular structure that Holochain can understand, and execute.

-This is an unusual JSON file, it is part configuration, and part executable.
+This is an unusual JSON file; it is part configuration, and part executable.

 The configuration part comes from the `json` files that are throughout your app.
 One at the top level for the application (`app.json`) and one for each Zome.
 Ultimately, these get stitched together into a single tree structure in the `.hcpkg` file.